andreliborio98/spht_paging/README.md

   -  [Physical+Logical](nvhtm/src/impl_pcwc.c) - WIP, the idea is to devise the logical clock from existing information, without having it actually mantaining it

 ## Benchmark usage:
+  - In detail usage information can be found at '''UserGuide.rtf'''

 ### test_spins
   -   Located at /nvhtm
   -   Simplistic benchmark for module testing